niccozinho/ticket-bot-v14/README.md

 ### 🧾 Discord Ticket Bot

-This is just a simple Ticket Bot I made to be the first project in the portfolio, as I had stopped making bots and came back recently (August 14th).
+This is my first recent project since I got back to work in this area, a Discord Bot with just a simple Ticket system, using buttons and SlashCommand (/).